 While rooted in African tradition, the Bernard Woma Ensemble bridges Western orchestral music with the music and dance of West Africa.
 The ensemble’s combination of the gyil (West African xylophone) and other African percussion with Western orchestral instruments takes their unique music beyond its traditional context and into a global musical landscape.
 The group is a touring ensemble that features innovative new compositions for the gyil, as well as traditional West African repertoire.

-Led by the Ghanaian composer and percussion virtuoso Bernard Woma, the ensemble is equally at home playing alongside a full orchestra, performing in an intimate concert venue, or taking part in a large festival.
-In the Bernard Woma Ensemble, Mr. Woma is joined by his musical protégés Mark Stone and Kofi Ameyaw and at times guest dancers from Ghana.
-The group has been featured in concert venues and universities throughout the United States, including a sold-out performance at Lincoln Center with the New York Philharmonic.
-The Bernard Woma Ensemble can be heard on the Jumbie Records recording “Bernard Woma in Concert.”
+Led by the Ghanaian composer and percussion virtuoso Bernard Woma, the ensemble is equally at home playing alongside a full orchestra, performing in an intimate concert venue, or taking part in large music festivals.
+In the Bernard Woma Ensemble, Mr. Woma is joined by American multi-percussionist Prof. Mark Stone as well as master Ghanaian musicians from Bernard’s Dagara Music Center.
+The group has been featured in concert venues and universities throughout North America, Europe, and Africa.
+The Bernard Woma Ensemble can be heard on the Jumbie Records recording Bernard Woma in Concert.